FAIRE INTERNSHIP

 Research

-From competitive research, I discovered memberships show value.
+From competitive research, I analyzed how memberships show value.

 I used these value principles to guide my audit of the Faire membership program and understand customer sentiment.